-ISSN 2206-1118 Factsheet no. 24
+ISSN 2206-1118 Factsheet no. 19

+RE 12.9-10.16

-RE 12.12.13 Complex Hoop Pine vine forest on dark or red loamy and stony soils
+Complex Hoop Pine vine forest on sedimentary rocks

 Hoop Pine (Araucaria cunninghamii) is one of the few native conifers that occurs naturally within South East Queensland (SEQ).
 It is a close relative of the Bunya Pine (Araucaria bidwillii) and the two species sometimes grow together in parts of SEQ.
-The Hoop Pine is an iconic tall, straight tree that can form dense stands that tower above a closed canopy of smaller rainforest trees.

-Regional Ecosystem (RE) 12.12.13 is a structually complex dry rainforest ecosystem with many different plant life forms such as vines, epiphytes, trees, shrubs and ferns.
-Given that RE 12.12.13 grows under a relatively low rainfall regime, many of the leaves are small and tough.
+The Hoop Pine is an iconic tall, straight tree that can form dense stands that tower above a closed canopy of smaller rainforest trees ecosystem with many different plant life forms such as vines, epiphytes, trees, shrubs and ferns.
+Given that RE 12.9-10.16 grows under a relatively low rainfall regime, many of the leaves are small and tough.

-RE 12.12.13 is technically referred to as a 'microphyll to notophyll vine forest on Mesozoic to Proterozoic igneous rocks'.
-Microphyll and notophyll refer to the average size of the leaves of canopy trees when they are exposed to sunlight (not leaves in the shade).
-Leaf size is used to classify types of rainforest growing under different environmental conditions.
-Microphyllsized leaves are relatively small - up to 7.5 cm long and 3.5 cm wide, whereas notophyll-sized leaves are around 12 cm x 5 cm.
+Regional Ecosystem (RE) 12.9-10.16 is a structually complex dry rainforest types of rainforest growing under different environmental conditions.
+Microphyll-sized leaves are relatively small - up to 7.5 cm long and 3.5 cm wide, whereas notophyll-sized leaves are around 12 cm x 5 cm.
 The average leaf size of rainforest trees in higher rainfall areas is larger, over 12 cm long, and these are called mesophyll-sized.